 But it’s not just about data and numbers.
 You also need to care about your readers and build genuine relationships.

 2).
 How people respond to data: In 2012, Facebook studied human behavior and social media.
-Essentially, Facebook manipulated the emotions of 689,003 users without the users’ knowledge.
+Essentially, Facebook manipulated the emotions of 689,003 users, without the users’ knowledge.

 The experiment ran for one week.
-During that time, Facebook’s researchers removed either all the positive posts or all the negative posts from a user’s news feed, to see how the user would react.
+During that time, Facebook’s researchers removed either all of the positive posts or all of the negative posts from a user’s news feed, to see how the user would react.
 This is the chart showing their results:

-When you include data in your content, readers perceive your content to be more valuable, more authoritative, and more trustworthy.
+When you include data in your content, readers perceive your content to be more valuable, more authoritative and more trustworthy.

 Step #2: Develop a Content Marketing Strategy

 Content is king.
-This is why 94% of B2B marketers use content marketing to generate traffic, acquire leads, and increase sales.
+This is why 94% of B2B marketers use content marketing to generate traffic, acquire leads and increase sales.

 No matter what your business model is, you need a strategy.
-If you want to know how well your content is working for you, then you’ve got to incorporate it into a system so that you can eliminate guesswork and get consistent results.
+If you want to know how well your content is working for you, then you’ve got to incorporate it into a system, so that you can eliminate guesswork and get consistent results.

 A content marketing strategy is like a blueprint for successful online marketing.

-The Content Marketing Institute’s research showed that more than 80% of B2B marketers who say they have a content marketing strategy have never documented it.
+The Content Marketing Institute’s research showed that more than 80% of B2B marketers who say that they have a content marketing strategy have never documented it.
 Only 35% actually have a documented content marketing strategy.

-Let’s fix that in three simple steps:
+Let’s fix that in 3 simple steps:

 i).
 Have a clear purpose: What’s the purpose of your content?
 Get clear on that from the very beginning.
-Doing so will help you create a blog post that will drive traffic, attract customers, and lead to sales.
+Doing so will help you create a blog post that will drive traffic, attract customers and lead to sales.

 Be as specific as possible.
 If you want to build your email list, align your post accordingly.
 If you need sales, then highlight your product’s benefits without hard-selling.
 Give value, no matter what your purpose is.

 You can develop actionable goals that are relevant to your audience.
-But without that clarity, your content is just based on assumptions.
+But, without that clarity, your content is just based on assumptions.

 iii).
 Build a content calendar: Once you understand your audience’s pain points, the next step is to develop an editorial calendar that works for you.
-That way, you won’t have to struggle to find great blog ideas and instead focus on nurturing your audience.
+That way, you won’t have to struggle to find great blog ideas and can instead focus on nurturing your audience.

 Step #3: Write Data-Driven Headlines

 Out of every ten blog visitors, eight will read your headline, but only two will read the rest of the copy.
 This drives home how important your headline really is.
-You can’t really see the power of blogs until you master the art of writing clickable headlines.
+You can’t really see the power of blogs, until you master the art of writing clickable headlines.

-This factual information is usually obtained from experiments, surveys, case studies, or research studies.
+This factual information is usually obtained from experiments, surveys, case studies or research studies.
 When you add data to your headline that’s backed up in the content, you’ll win your audience’s trust.

-Remember that the data can be in the form of numbers, a story, text, or images that explain the outcome of an experiment.
+Remember that the data can be in the form of numbers, a story, text or images that explain the outcome of an experiment.

 Use this data to align your content with the customer’s buying cycle, thus driving qualified visitors to your site and converting them.